Birch Brook Press, 2018

 Her poems have been widely published in both electronic and print journals, including The Beloit Poetry Journal, The Harvard Review, Tears in the Fence, The Malahat Review, Measure, Salamander, and Sanskrit Literary Arts Magazine.

 Birthright is her first book of poems.
 It was published in 2011 in a letterpress edition by Birch Brook Press and had a second printing early in 2012.
 Her second book, As if toward Beauty, also with Birch Brook Press, was published in 2015.
 Her third book is Graceful Ghost, also with Birch Brook Press and in a letterpress edition.
-It will be published toward the end of 2017 or early in 2018.

 She lives in Cambridge, Massachusetts.

 Schlesinger Library on the History of Women in America